MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-issues.md

 - Edit the issue to remove any offensive content, if necessary.
 - Enter a comment indicating the issue is spam, close the issue, and then lock it to prevent further comments.
-- Each occurrence of this should be discussed in the weekly triage to determine the need for further action (report to GitHub or Microsoft Legal).
+- Each violation should be discussed in the weekly triage to determine the need for further action (report to GitHub or Microsoft Legal).